whiplashomega/elthelas2/elthelasapp/public/static/md/book4/chapter2.md

 ## Preparation

+### Important NPCs

+#### James Gunn

+The local blacksmith of Winterdrift and a spy for the Black Wolf Irregulars.
+He acts as a handler, gathering reports from agents throughout Kandor and sending them back to Cur'Estan.
+Unfortunately, the local guards intercepted one of the communications being sent to him that contained confidential information from the King's Court.
+He managed to evade them and is currently in hiding at a friends farm, Agatha Harris, just outside of town.

+#### Agatha Harris

+A local farmer who thinks the charges against her friend James Gunn are trumped up nonsense.
+She is an old widow and well respected in town, so when she refused to let the guards search her house to look for James, they went along with it rather than do something that would have the city council after them if he wasn't there.

 ### Orders

 #### General Heartbren's Orders

 The refugees from Northport managed to smuggle out artifacts that we must guarantee will not fall into the hands of the enemy.
+There have already been some shifty people around town asking about them, so I want to get them as far away and as well hidden as possible.
 I know of a hidden dungeon where I would like to seal these artifacts in northern Kandor.
 Travel to Mount Frost and find the lair of the Ancient Silver Dragon Bimriel.
 Get the Dragon to agree to guard the artifacts as a part of its horde.

 #### Black Wolf Irregulars Orders

-I need you to make a surreptitious pickup in the nearby town.
-The local blacksmith is one of our covert agent, and will have a packet of intelligence reports we need you to retreive and bring back.
+I need you to make a surreptitious pickup in the nearby town of Winterdrift.
+The local blacksmith is one of our covert agents, and will have a packet of intelligence reports we need you to retreive and bring back.
 Do not let anyone else see them, not even allies.

 #### Inevitables Orders